tolauwae/phd-thesis/src/multiverse/multiverse.typ

 The semantics of MIO only takes snapshots after a call to a primitive, the prototype implementation follows this checkpointing policy precisely.
 As shown by the debugger semantics and the proof, this is the minimum number of snapshots needed to enable backwards and forwards exploration of the multiverse tree.
 To further reduce the performance impact on the microcontroller, snapshots are received and tracked by the desktop frontend of the MIO debugger.
-To have minimal traffic between the debugger backend and frontend, snapshots after primitive calls are sent automatically to the frontend.
+To have minimal traffic between the debugger backend and frontend, snapshots after primitive calls are sent automatically to the frontend.U
 Alternatively, the debugger frontend can request snapshots at will through the remote debugger interface.

 // remote debugger